 All details about the application process and more information about the various types of housing can be found at KTH Accommodation:

 Finding housing in Stockholm can take some time so start looking as soon as possible.
 It is recommended to first join the SSSB accommodation queue .
 SSSB is a public housing queue for students and you can apply 90 days prior to becoming a student union member, which is a requirement.

 You will not get housing through SSSB right away, but you will usually be offered housing after about a year in the queue.
 Once registered in this queue, start looking for accommodation through other housing companies and private ads.
-There are several public and private housing companies in the Stockholm area, and some of them are presented here.
-Note that a few of these charge a registration fee.
+There are several public and private housing companies in the Stockholm area, you will be given more information after admission.